Refugee Connections Spokane projects focus on wellness and civic engagement.

 Started by a volunteer in July 2017, Refugee Kids Connect serves 30 children and by extension their families.
 We meet with children twice a week and either go to a nearby park or to their homes for homework club.
 The activities include STEM challenges, games, crafts and sports.
 The hope is that this program might be developed into a pilot project for the Spokane Public Schools, which has over 2000 refugee and immigrant students.

 World Refugee Day

 Refugee Connections Spokane (RCS) takes the lead in coordinating with nearly 12 other local organizations to host a community-wide celebration of local refugees for the annual United Nations World Refugee Day.
 The event includes traditional foods, hand-made crafts, customary dances, and a citizenship swearing in ceremony.

 Refugee Elder Outreach

 This program is dedicated to the empowerment of refugees and immigrants who came to the United States later in life.
 In addition to ensuring that elders are included in other RCS projects, RCS coordinates activities and events specifically tailored for refugee and immigrant elders.
-These include: basic ESL classes; civic-oriented "Settling Into Spokane" field trips; training in the use of public transportation; nutrition education; and participation in a community garden.
+These include: basic ESL classes; elder service workshops; civic-oriented "Settling Into Spokane" field trips; training in the use of public transportation; and nutrition education.

 RCS created and now distributes health-record booklets for refugees and immigrants to bring with them to the emergency room and doctors' offices.
 Each booklet is in English and one of nine different translated languages.
 Patient Passports help people with limited English skills to communicate with health care providers to enhance their health and well-being.
 We make this resource available nationwide.